 It also provides a secure platform to protect and manage APIs by encrypting traffic, preventing malicious requests, and providing role-based access control.

 API Management helps organizations to quickly and securely expose APIs to internal and external consumers.
+Azure API Management focuses on managing and securing APIs.
+Azure Advisor focuses on providing recommendations for optimizing your Azure resources

 It also provides features like rate limiting, analytics, caching, and authorization to ensure secure and efficient access to APIs.